I'm your host and America's anchor man, El Rushbow, Half My Brain.

 Well, see, some people want to watch the events.

-What do you care about women's curling?
+Anybody care about women's curling?

-Well, but but but but if you want the results, yeah, you can certainly do that, but like if somebody some people want to watch this in high definition.
+Well, but if you want the results, yeah, you can certainly do that.

-Shuffleboard on ice, whether it's a cruise ship game.
+Well, it's a cruise ship game.

-Well, most people are doing that uh because they want to see the events, even if they know who wins.
+Well, most people are doing that because they want to see the events, even if they know who wins.

 It's Turin.

-The Shroud of Turin.
+Everybody knows it, the Shroud of Turin.

-At at any rate, listen listen to this.
+At any rate, listen to this.

-This is this is somewhat funny.
+This is somewhat funny.

 Turin, Italy, Dateline Associated Press.

-The curl girls were supposed to really rock.
+The Curl Girls were supposed to really rock.

-They had the catchy nickname, their own website and smiles as white as a Minnesota winter.
+They had the catchy nickname, their own website, and smiles as white as a Minnesota winter.

 They were poised to be stars or as close to it as anyone can be with a broom in their hand.